Using Content Marketing to Connect to Your Audience

-Content marketing is a powerful vehicle; it gives you a platform to not just advertise your products or services, but truly establish your brand in a way that connects with current and potential customers.
-While the larger focus of working in a DC communications job is generally providing your readers with value, you also need to make sure that your broader message is brought to your audience.
+Content marketing is a powerful vehicle.
+It gives you a platform to not just advertise your products or services, but truly establish your brand.
+With content marketing, connecting with current and potential customers is easier than ever.
+While the larger focus of working in a DC communications job is generally providing your readers with value, you also need to make sure to bring a broader message to your audience.

 Branding is a significantly more complex topic today than it was just a few years ago.
-Now, companies need to spread a stronger message regarding who they are and what they stand for, or they risk not connecting with customers, which is a potentially a substantial loss since nearly 80 percent of online adults use some form of social media.
+Now, companies need to spread a stronger message regarding who they are and what they stand for.
+Else, they risk not connecting with customers.
+Social media loss may seem unimportant, but nearly 80 percent of online adults use some form of social media.

 Establish Yourself as an Authority

-Effective branding is about more than speaking to your target market; it’s about using your message to establish yourself as an authority in your arena.
-Without a clear message, customers may have a muddied interpretation of what the business stands for and hopes to achieve (or help them achieve), and that can lead to poorer outcomes.
+Effective branding is about more than speaking to your target market.
+It’s about using your message to establish yourself as an authority in your arena.
+Without a clear message, customers may have a muddied interpretation of what the business stands for.
+What good is marketing to an audience that doesn’t understand your organization?
+It can lead to poorer outcomes.

 If your vision is clearly shared with your audience, it can help support your credibility.
-It provides readers with insight into your priorities and broader goals, both of which can result in a higher rate of conversion.
+It provides readers with insight into your priorities and broader goals.
+Such insight can result in a higher rate of conversion.

 An Emotional Connection

-If you accurately share your core message, it will make your company seem multi-dimensional two dimensional, making it harder for readers to connect with your content on an emotional level.
+If you accurately share your core message, it will make your company seem multidimensional.
+Two-dimensional approaches are harder for readers to connect with your content on an emotional level.

-In most cases, an organization’s message speaks to the hopes that drive the business forward, and this can make a company seem more tangible and relatable than if those details are missing.
+In most cases, an organization’s message speaks to the hopes that drive the business forward.
+This can make a company seem more tangible and relatable than if those details are missing.
 Usually, this involves defining “who” the organization is as well as its reason for existing.
-Generally, the message focuses on the inspiration that keeps the business moving forward, and that can help establish a connection with the customer.
+Generally, the message focuses on the inspiration that keeps the business moving forward.
+That can help establish a connection with the customer.

 By focusing on a central message throughout your content marketing, you create a sense of cohesion almost by default.
-You have a core tenant that runs through every post you craft, and that makes it easier for customers to understand your primary purpose and greater goals.
+You have a core tenant that runs through every post you craft.
+That makes it easier for customers to understand your primary purpose and greater goals.

 Without a guiding message, it’s easy for content to drift off on tangents or not support a central theme.
 By making the inclusion of your message a priority, you automatically have an established direction to guide your efforts, allowing them to work together with greater ease.